 Kobe Goes Pro

 Los Angeles was looking to trade starting big man Vlade Divac for the draft rights to a player.
-The Charlotte Hornets had the 13th pick, and they were willing to deal.
+The Charlotte Hornets had the 13th pick in that year’s NBA Draft, and they were willing to deal.
 An agreement was made, and Los Angeles simply told Charlotte who to select when the time came.

 Kobe’s rookie season with the Lakers went fairly well, though his team was defeated by the Utah Jazz in the Western Conference Semifinals, 4-1.
 He often came off the bench for guards like Nick Van Exel and Eddie Jones.
 As the season went on, however, Bryant began to see more and more playing time, averaging 15.5 minutes by the end of that campaign.

 One of the more memorable moments of Kobe’s career came during that season’s All-Star Weekend events, where at 18 years of age, he became the youngest Slam Dunk Contest champion in NBA history.

 As the seasons went on, so too did Kobe’s progression.
 He started every game of the lockout-shortened 1998-99 campaign and later signed a six-year extension with Los Angeles.
 However, the Lakers were once again defeated in the Western Conference Semifinals, as they were swept by the San Antonio Spurs.